 iii) Buzi Block, PT5-C Area and Pande and Temane Blocks.
 The Pande and Temane Blocks are subdivided into two contracts namely the Production Sharing Agreement and the Petroleum Production Agreement.

 See the summary information on the concession contracts below.
-(GRID AND MAP)
+(GRID)